ankits1089/FineTune-LLM/README.md

 Q: "How does defensiveness block productive conversation?"
 **Finetuned model response**: "It creates a sense of empathy and empathy that can be shared with others.
 Does defensiveness block communication"
 **Base model response**: "I think you're right.
 I think you're right.
 I"

+### Finetune using LoRA
+Model : facebook/opt-350m
+The above model was trained which is significantly larger than earlir 70m model.

+Below are the results:

+Q : "What is the larget lake?"
+**Finetuned model response**: "Please let's keep our discussion related to good or bad communication.Please let's keep our discussion related"
+**Base model response**: "Lake of the Gods."

+Q: "What is feeling empathy?"
+**Finetuned model response**: "It helps you understand the other person’s point of view.It helps you understand their point of view.It"
+**Base model response**: "What is feeling empathy?

+What is feeling empathy?

+What is feeling empathy?

+What"

+__Note__: In the model finetuned by LoRA, we can see repitition which can be changed by sampling technique as of now default is being used.

+#### LoRA vs Full Training:
+LoRA - The total parameters trained were 26m out of 350m (7%) when lm_head was also changed.
+When lm_head was not trained then the total paramters trained were only 7m.
+Both with and without lm_head were giving similar results.

+Full training: All the 70m parameters were trained.
+So a smaller model was chosen.

+Results are similar in both.